Getting started with Shopify POS

-All monthly plans allow you to accept credit card payments on your iPhone or iPad using a supported card reader.
+All monthly plans let you accept credit card payments on your iPhone or iPad using a supported card reader.

 If you want to add more hardware, such as a cash register and a receipt printer, then you also need to be on the Shopify plan or higher.

 To set up your POS hardware:

-Figure out what hardware you need for your store before you purchase it.
+Figure out what hardware you need for your store before you order it.